Eggplant turkey Parmigiana

 Cooking a larger batch?

-If you want to cook six portions and have a fancy presentation, you can assemble this recipe in a springform cake pan.
+To cook six portions and have a fancy presentation, you can assemble this recipe in a springform cake pan.
 Bake for 30 minutes and let it rest for 15 minutes before removing it from the springform and serving.

 Diet Doctor’s recipe team has slightly adjusted this recipe to follow our guidelines.
 You’ll find the original recipe in Katie's cookbook, "The Low Carb Weight‑Loss Cookbook".